Staging at Le Gavroche - Two Michelin Stars

 Lunch time at Le Gavroche, for the staff that is, consisted of a beautifully laid out platter of bread, cheese and fruit, as well as spaghetti bolognaise.
 The wait staff happily sat and chatted, but the chefs largely grabbed a slab of brie and a wedge of bread and hurtled back into the kitchen to quadruple check everything before dinner.

 Michel Roux Jr. stood himself on the other side of the pass closest to the dining room, chatting with the wait staff as tickets started flowing in and occasionally doing rounds of the dining area and the chef’s table.

 Soon enough, I was bogged down with the amount of orders for both the beef carpaccio and asparagus dishes, but Dejon quickly told me that panic is no chef’s friend.

 “My first head chef told me that we are constantly pushing a metaphorical ball up a mountain," he said while helping me toast the rye bread for the carpaccio.

 "Stop pushing, and it’s a steep slope to the bottom.”

 With this in mind, we kept pushing orders out, with our well-maintained mise en place serving us well.
 Had it been lacking, we’d have been done for.
-Rachel at the pass demanded much from us, often becoming angry about late dishes across the kitchen, with the pastry section’s slow delivery of bread even reaching the eye of Michel at the very front.
+Rachel at the pass demanded much from the brigade, often becoming angry about late dishes across the kitchen, with the pastry section’s slow delivery of bread even reaching the eye of Michel at the very front.